Nitesh92/download_api/README.md

 ```
 #all basic codes are in library files

-#if you want to see this go through this

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at [https://hexdocs.pm/download_api](https://hexdocs.pm/download_api).